Genius (1999 film): Plot

 Having isolated a graviton and figuring out how to use it to control the movements of another object, Charlie decides to use it to help the hockey team cheat and win against the other team and its own cheating tactics.
 Charlie appeals to his friends for help.
 They refuse until, after being called Chaz by Claire, he tells them he is Charlie Boyle and he cannot do it without them.
 Odie and Dieon decide to help and finally Claire and his other junior high classmates follow.
 After creating a distraction with the help of his classmates to get microchips onto the three main enemy players, Charlie and Claire proceed to take control of them to prevent them from cheating.

 Dr. Krickstein initially refuses to have anything to do with Charlie's decision to use science for cheating, but later steps in to help and accidentally causes an electrical surge that reverses the polarity of the graviton, causing Charlie, Claire and Krickstein, as well as the players they are connected to, to defy gravity.
 The Northern Lights win and Coach Addison's job is saved.
 Charlie and Claire kiss and start dating.
-Later, Charlie and his friends set up a friendly ice hockey game with Krickstein joining, but before they can start, the Northern Lights arrive with Charlie's college roommate and friend Mike, having learned what Charlie did for them from Claire's father, who Claire told.
+Later, Charlie and his friends set up a friendly ice hockey game with Krickstein joining, but before they can start, the Northern Lights arrive with Charlie's college roommate and friend Mike, having learned what Charlie did for them from Claire's father, whom Claire told.
 The Northern Lights ask for a game against Charlie and his friends.
 Charlie agrees, but on the condition that Krickstein is on their team, to which they reluctantly agree.